jimkring/python-sandbox-wasm/README.md

 ## How it all works

-- From our host python we use the [wasmer-python](https://github.com/wasmerio/wasmer-python) library to load and run the [python web assembly](https://wapm.io/python/python) (wasm) from wamp (web assembly package manager).
+- From our host python we use the [wasmer-python](https://github.com/wasmerio/wasmer-python) library to load and run the [python web assembly](https://wapm.io/python/python) (wasm) from wapm (web assembly package manager).

 - we create a "sandbox" folder that is shared with the web assembly python instance.